Diya-Patelll/Digital-Scrapbook/README.md

 - Tap the Photo icon in the toolbar.
 This opens your system photo library
 - Tap the Text icon, select a color, and a new text box will appear
 - Drag any item with one finger
-  - Use two fingers to pinch or rotate photos
+  - Use two fingers to pinch or rotate
   - Hold photo to crop or delete
   - Hold text to delete

+<h2>Bugs</h2>

+- When moving or scaling an image, it may sometimes disappear temporarily.
+If the app is closed and reopened, the photo appears again